mortendahl/rust-paillier/README.md

 ## Building

-Note that the nightly toolchain is currently needed in order to build the library.
+The nightly toolchain is currently needed in order to build the library.
+When key generation we strongly encourage building and testing in release mode for performance reasons.

 ### Arithmetic